0n0w1c/electric-grid/readme.md

 And small poles and substations function as the inserters.

 *Limitations:*
-Underground substations do place properly while dragging, use substations and fast-replace.
+Underground substations do not place properly while dragging, use substations and fast-replace.
 *Quality adds a supply area to poles intended to have zero supply area (medium, big and huge).*
 Hopefully future API development and/or my knowledge will allow for a better solution.
 The [No Quality](https://mods.factorio.com/mod/no-quality) mod removes the effects of Quality and is recommended.